eduardavelho/next-meta/README.md

 # next-cms

-CMS for Next.js on top of NetlifyCMS
+CMS for Next.js on top of NetlifyCMS.